This is the fourth post in my “Divorce & Your Money” series.

 Developing a list of assets and their value may be a simple or extremely difficult task, depending on the complexity involved, and the couple’s financial management process.
 However, it must be completed to proceed.

-Please note, changes in tax laws may occur at any time and could have substantial impact upon each person’s situation.
+Changes in tax laws may occur at any time and could have substantial impact upon each person’s situation.
 You should discuss tax or legal matters with the appropriate professional.

 Free Email Updates